abdullahIt18040/Spring_DATA_JPA_Basic_TO_Advance/eosb/lec_91_programticaly_manageTransaction/basic.md

 ```
 ## transaction ordering, priority, and execution speed when multiple transactions are opened in the same method.
 ```
-we have to done latest transation fist then outside transaction complete.
+we have to done latest transation fist then outside transaction complete  when propagation level required new.

      DefaultTransactionDefinition def= new DefaultTransactionDefinition();
      def.setIsolationLevel(TransactionDefinition.ISOLATION_READ_COMMITTED);